Strategy

 Days 31-60 Review search terms, CPA, value and landing page data Build or improve pages for proven intent clusters Compare paid + organic visibility by query group

-Days 61-90 Test brand and overlap bidding; refine budgets Publish comparison/problem pages and improve internal links Evaluate total clicks, conversions, revenue and assisted demand
+Days 61-90 Design overlap or brand tests where volume permits; refine budgets Publish decision pages and improve internal links Evaluate combined qualified outcomes, contribution and uncertainty

 This sequence avoids two extremes: waiting for SEO while demand is available now, or spending indefinitely on paid clicks without building organic assets.